MaximLevchenko/Hippocampus-Analysis/README.md

-# Hypocampus Size Analysis Project
+# hippocampus Size Analysis Project

 ## Overview

-This project aims to analyze the differences in hypocampus size between two groups: "Unaffect" and "Affected".
+This project aims to analyze the differences in hippocampus size between two groups: "Unaffect" and "Affected".
 Using data from an `.rda` file, the project calculates statistical measures and visualizes the distribution of values for both groups.

 ## Features